tkoletsky1973/YieldLoop/docs/whitepaper/Whitepaper (long).md

 In parallel with users:

 - Platform fees are collected from positive cycles
-- Fees are converted into LOOP
+- Fees contribute to retained surplus, a portion of which may be minted into LOOP according to the Dynamic Mint Ratio.
 - Platform-owned LOOP is deposited into system vaults
 - System vaults participate in future cycles